10x-Engineers/clang-builtin-tutorial/README.md

 - `def` is used to instantiate a record of the class `RISCVFactorial`.
 - You can find the definition of `Intrinsic` class in `llvm/include/llvm/IR/Intrinsics.td`.

-## Step 6 - Mapping the builtin with the intrinsic
+## Step 6 - Mapping the builtin to the intrinsic
 - Open `riscv-llvm/clang/lib/CodeGen/CGBuiltin.cpp`
 - In the function `EmitRISCVBuiltinExpr`, in the `switch(BuiltID)` statement add:
 ```